-- 2. Paper forms submitted to the State Registrar will be retained by the Department to inform the annual report and may be destroyed only after the Department publishes the yearly report required by the Act. - C. Confidentiality.
-Information collected by the Department pursuant to this rule is confidential, is not a public record, and may not be made available for inspection by the public.
+- 1. The attending physician prescribing or dispensing life-ending medication to a qualified patient must retain the original of each required form in the patient's medical record. - 2.
+Paper forms submitted to the State Registrar will be retained by the Department to inform the annual report and may be destroyed only after the Department publishes the yearly report required by the Act. - C. Confidentiality.
+Except as otherwise provided by law, information collected by the Department pursuant to this rule is confidential, is not a public record, and may not be made available for inspection by the public.